NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC Ducts**

-The leakage and insulation level of the ducts.
+The leakage to outside and insulation level of the ducts.

 - **Name:** ``hvac_ducts``
 - **Type:** ``Choice``